 Bryson is more serious about writing a book than walking the Appalachian.
 There are three main elements that comprise AWITW.
 The elements do not always hang together well, but the writer is able, through his prose, to weave them together.
 The first element is his commission by his publisher to write a book.
 The second element, is the Don Quixote set up.
 The third aspect that pads the book out are the lectures.
 When Bryson gets bored with one element he falls back on the other.

-The Katz/Bryson play off reminds me of Don Quixote and Sancho, except Bryson isn’t deluded beyond not knowing why he’s walking the trail.
-Bryson is however, deluded in thinking he can walk the trail in one season.
+The second, the Katz/Bryson play off reminds me of Don Quixote and Sancho, except Bryson isn’t deluded beyond not knowing why he’s walking the trail.
+Bryson is deluded in thinking he can walk the trail in one season.
 After walking for a few weeks, Bryson and Katz are killing time in an outfitters which leads to him looking at an overview map of the AT.
-He figures out that that the trail is long, much longer than he anticipated and instead of resolving to finish the trail, (perhaps twice, with one arm, for his girlfriend, for example) as Don Quixote would, both Katz and Bryson are put off and dejected.
+He figures out that that the trail is long, much longer than he anticipated and instead of resolving to finish the trail, as Don Quixote would, both Katz and Bryson are put off and dejected.
 The most interesting struggle in the book is Katz’s attempt to quit drinking, but it comes very late in the piece.

-Unlike Don Quixote, Bryson, the character, can’t be too out there, otherwise he wouldn’t be able to enter into armchair lectures on the history and value of a range of subjects consisting of: how dangerous animals are, the history and design of the Appalachian trail, how Americans use cars too often, underground fires in Centralia, murder, climate change, geology, diseases, how stupid and fat people can be, especially ones who look like their from the movie Deliverance, forestry, the rise and fall of townships, hikers preoccupations with gear, botany, misdirected government spending, meteorology, hypothermia, ludditeness, war, ecological destruction, and so on.
-After a while, the trail becomes a backdrop for these fireside lectures the Bryson, one can assume wrote before or after being on the trail.
-In this sense the book is about Bryson’s ability to take cue from the trail and weave them into his research.
+Thirdly, unlike Don Quixote, Bryson, the character, can not be too out there, otherwise he wouldn’t be able to enter into armchair lectures on the history and value of a range of subjects consisting of: how dangerous animals are, the history and design of the Appalachian Trail, how Americans use cars too often, underground fires in Centralia, murder, climate change, geology, diseases, how stupid and fat people can be, especially ones who look like they’re from the movie Deliverance, forestry, the rise and fall of townships, hikers preoccupations with gear, botany, misdirected government spending, meteorology, hypothermia, ludditeness, war, ecological destruction, and so on.
+After a while, the trail becomes a backdrop for these fireside lectures Bryson, one can assume, wrote before or after being on the trail.
+In this sense the book is about Bryson’s ability to take cues from the trail and weave them into his research.
 Where he gets this knowledge from we don’t know, there are no references.